Lowie Vermeersch: Pininfarina

-Immediately after his graduation Vermeersch joined Pininfarina, where he contributed to the design of many successful cars and prototypes such as Metrocubo (interior) and Ford Start (interior).
-In particular he was responsible for both the concept design and styling of the exterior and interior of the Pininfarina Nido safety concept car, which was presented at the 2004 Paris Motor Show and awarded with the prestigious Compasso d’Oro design award.
+Immediately after his graduation Vermeersch joined Pininfarina, where he contributed to the design of many cars and prototypes including Metrocubo (interior) and Ford Start (interior).
+Notably, he was responsible for the concept design and styling of the Pininfarina Nido safety concept car, which was presented at the 2004 Paris Motor Show and awarded the prestigious Compasso d'Oro design award.

-In July 2005, he was promoted to the role of Chief Designer, leading one of the three Pininfarina design teams.
-During this period, he worked on many production cars for Pininfarina's traditional clients, such as Ferrari and Peugeot, and cars for emerging markets such as the Chinese JAC B18 and the Brilliance Splendor SW, both presented at the 2008 Beijing Auto Show.
+In July 2005, he was promoted to Chief Designer of a Pininfarina design team.
+During this period, he worked on production cars for Pininfarina's traditional clients, such as Ferrari and Peugeot, and cars for emerging markets such as the Chinese JAC B18 and the Brilliance Splendor SW.

 As Chief Designer, he participated to the design of the Ferrari California that was unveiled at the 2008 Paris Motor Show, and followed the complete development of the Maserati Birdcage 75th, presented at the 2005 Geneva Motor Show.
 The Birdcage 75th won numerous awards, including the 2006 Louis Vuitton Classic Concept Car Award.

 In 2005, he also co-operated with the Istituto Europeo di Design (IED) in Turin.
 As coordinator of the institute's master's degree, he led the Fiat X1/99 concept car project that was presented at the 2005 Geneva Motor Show.

-On August 1, 2007, at age 33, he was appointed Design Director at Pininfarina, leading a group of nearly one hundred specialized people that combined a young vision with the firm's long design experience.
-His day-to-day responsibilities included the direction of all the Pininfarina automotive design activities for customers including Ferrari, Fiat Group Automobiles, Maserati, Ford, Peugeot, Brilliance, Chery, and JAC.
+In 2007, he was appointed design director, directing automotive design activities for customers including Ferrari, Fiat Group Automobiles, Maserati, Ford, Peugeot, Brilliance, Chery, and JAC.